 Complete assembly guide pdf v1.2

-SOLDERING AND CODING WORKSHOP
+SOLDERING AND CODING WORKSHOPS

 If you are an organization, an institute, or a shop, Kompas is available as a part of our regular DIY soldering workshop or as a dedicated Arduino coding workshop upon request.